-Best VPN for security/privacy
+Best VPN for security/privacy on a Mac

 While its server connection times won’t win any speed records, VyprVPN owns rather than rents its servers and writes its own code.
 Along with its parent company’s long history of online-privacy advocacy and the fact that its offices are located in a country with strict privacy laws, this approach to service makes VyprVPN an excellent choice for journalists, activists, or anyone else who considers digital privacy and online access a paramount concern.
 (Read our full review here.)

-Fastest VPN overall
+Fastest VPN overall for Mac

 While we have some concerns about CyberGhost’s recent change in ownership, its overall average connection speeds are untouchable by any other VPN we’ve tested so far.
 If you’re interested in connecting to VPN servers located within the continental United States, this Romania-based company is currently the one to beat.